 About 1 in 125 infants in the United States are born with congenital heart disease.
-Congenital heart defects are heart problems that are present in a child before birth and the most common type of birth defect.
-Heart defects may produce symptoms at birth, during childhood, or not until adulthood.
+Congenital heart defects (CHD) are heart problems that are present in a child before birth and the most common type of birth defect.
+Heart defects may produce symptoms at birth, during childhood or not until adulthood.
 Some congenital heart defects never produce any symptoms and are found only upon examination for an unrelated problem.
 Doctors usually can detect most of these problems by listening for an abnormal sound in your heart.
 Depending on the severity of the defect, doctors may choose to watch and wait, treat with medications or perform surgery.

-Genetics: “Researchers have found that children are more likely to have congenital heart disease if a parent or sibling also has it,” says William K. LaFoe, MD, FACC, FSCAI, interventional cardiologist at Saint Francis Medical Center.
-“Since the 1990s, scientists have found about 10 gene mutations that can cause specific heart defects.
-If a child has a chromosomal abnormality at birth, such as Down syndrome, that can also put him or her at greater risk for congenital heart disease.”
+Researchers have found that children are more likely to have congenital heart disease if a parent or sibling also has it.
+Since the 1990s, scientists have found about 10 gene mutations that can cause specific heart defects.
+If a child has a chromosomal abnormality at birth such as Down syndrome, it can also put him or her at greater risk for congenital heart disease.

-Taking certain medications or drugs during pregnancy: Medications such as the acne medication isotretinoin (Accutane), the skin disorder drug thalidomide and certain anti-seizure medications may increase a woman’s risk of having a child with congenital heart disease.
+Medications such as acne medication isotretinoin, the skin-disorder drug thalidomide and certain anti-seizure medications may increase a woman’s risk of having a child with congenital heart disease.

-If a woman has diabetes, she may increase her baby’s risk of developing a heart defect.
-“This is why it is important to control diabetes during pregnancy,” says LaFoe.
-“A woman needs to make sure her blood sugar is at an appropriate level before trying to become pregnant.”
+If a woman has diabetes, this may increase her baby’s risk of developing a heart defect.
+It is important to control diabetes during pregnancy, making sure blood sugar is at an appropriate level before trying to become pregnant.

 - Heart valve defects